 The Ryzen 9 3900x rendered the video in 56 seconds at an average frame rate of 382.2 frames per second.
 The Ryzen 7 3700x rendered the video in 69 seconds with an average frame rate of 311.5.
 From a ranking perspective and in second place, the Intel i9-9900k renders the video in 65 seconds with 329.6 frames per second average.
 The older Ryzen 7 2700x comes in fourth with a 76 second render time with 281.5 frames per second with i7-8700k trailing with a 99 second render time and 240.8 frames per second average.
 Keep in mind more cores win in this test.
 The 3900x has 12 cores/24 threads so it should place at the top and the 8700k has the least amount of cores and places at the bottom.
 Again, the interesting battle here is the Ryzen 7 3700x and the Core i9-9900k.
 The 3700x barely loses out to the 990ok.
 Four seconds and a few frames per second is all the difference between them.

 The 7-zip benchmark shows a rating in MIPS (million instructions per second).
-The rating value is calculated from the measured speed, and it is normalized with results of Intel Core 2 CPU with multi-threading option switched off.
-So, if you have modern CPU from Intel or AMD, rating values in single-thread mode must be close to real CPU frequency.
-There are two tests, compression with LZMA method and decompression with LZMA method.
+The rating value is calculated from the measured speed, and it is normalized with the results of Intel Core 2 CPU with multi-threading option switched off.
+So, if you have a modern CPU from Intel or AMD, rating values in single-thread mode must be close to real CPU frequency.
+There are two tests, compression with LZMA method and decompression with the LZMA method.
 Once the total passes reach 100, the score is taken.
-7-Zip gives the resulting score for decompressing, compressing and an overall score.
+7-Zip gives the resulting score for decompressing, compressing, and an overall score.

 With 7-zip, it’s dang near a clean sweep.
 However, you can clearly see the improvements that AMD has made between the 2nd Gen Ryzen 2700x and the 3rd Gen Ryzen 3700x.
 There’s a bit more performance between the two and the 3700x bests both Intel CPUs.
 The 3900x with the increased core count really shines and totally runs away with the decompression test.